vnklaimis/FantasyNight-docs/rules/criminal.rst

 Vehicle Robbery
 ---------------
 Vehicle robbery means vehicles which are broken into and have the contents inside stolen.
-They do not require the owner to be online and are treated like faction or government property robberies, however, government vehicles require permission from an upper administrator to be broken into.
+They do not require the owner to be online and are treated like faction or government property robberies, however, government vehicles require permission from an administrator to be broken into.

 Vehicle Theft
 -------------
 Vehicle theft refers to actually taking and moving the vehicle in question.
 This may only be done or attempted once every 24 hours.
-Just like robbery, government vehicles require permission from an upper administrator.
+Just like robbery, government vehicles require permission from an administrator.
 An exception to this is a spontaneous vehicle pursuit and the government vehicle in question is co-opted.

-When stealing a vehicle left running on the streets, the owner must be online.
-If he is not online, it is most likely due to a bug.
 If the key is in the inventory of a vehicle, you may steal the car without admin permission.
+If the player timed out you may not steal the vehicle, an admin can check connection logs to determine if the player timed out.